ricmua/example_ros_unity_3d_project/README.md

 ## Getting started

-This project is intended as an introduction to ROS-Unity integration, but it might also be used as a template or starting point.
+This project is intended as an introduction to ROS-Unity integration, but it might also be used as a template or starting point for other projects.
 The installation and initial use are designed to be relatively straightforward.
 We recommend running through these steps before attempting to modify the project.

 The repository itself is derived from the
 [empty Unity3D project repository][empty_unity_project].